-Per BBC, Jamie was authorized by the California Superior Court to take over Britney's business affairs amid her worsening mental health.
-After divorcing Kevin Federline in 2007 and losing custody of her two children, Britney began behaving erratically in the public eye.
+A conservatorship is essentially a legal guardianship that gives someone else control of one’s finances and major life decisions; in this case, it’s been Jamie and a co-conservator (previously lawyer Andrew Wallet but currently Spears’ longtime “care manager,” Jodi Montgomery).
+Jamie was authorized by the California Superior Court to take over Spears’ business affairs amid her worsening mental health more than 13 years ago, per the BBC.
+After divorcing Kevin Federline in 2007 and losing custody of her two children, Spears began behaving erratically in the public eye.
 Most famously, she made headlines for shaving her head and hitting a paparazzo’s car with an umbrella.
-After a three-hour stand-off with police, during which she refused to surrender her sons, Britney was placed in psychiatric care and the conservatorship was enacted.
+After a three-hour stand-off with police, during which she refused to surrender her sons, the singer was placed in psychiatric care and the conservatorship was enacted.

 Jamie has denied those claims.
-In an August interview with the New York Post, he said the #FreeBritney movement was “a joke” and that “all these conspiracy theorists don’t know anything.”
-He also asserted that he wasn’t skimming any money from Britney and has to “report every nickel and dime spent to the court” each year.
+In an August 2020 interview with the New York Post, he said the #FreeBritney movement was “a joke” and that “all these conspiracy theorists don’t know anything.”
+He also asserted that he wasn’t skimming any money from Spears and has to “report every nickel and dime spent to the court” each year.
 “I love my daughter,” he added.
 “I love all my kids.
 But this is our business.
 It’s private.”

 In September 2019, Jamie temporarily relinquished his powers over the conservatorship to Montgomery due to “personal health reasons.”
 A source then claimed to Us Weekly in August 2020 that “Britney does want the conservatorship of her as a person to end, but she was concerned that Jamie could attempt to have the temporary conservator [Montgomery] removed.”
-The source went on to say that “Britney and her dad have a complicated relationship,” and over time, "Britney began to resent her dad” for being her conservator.
+The source went on to say that “Britney and her dad have a complicated relationship,” and over time, she “began to resent her dad” for being her conservator.